YouTube Without the Algorithm

 Workflow 1 — Store Incoming URLs

-A Gmail trigger watches the inbox, parses any YouTube URLs out of the email body, and stores them in a Data Table for processing.
-I filter by sender so random spam doesn’t make it through — an allowlist is a must here.
+n8n is setup with a Gmail trigger which watches the inbox, parses any YouTube URLs out of the email body and stores them in a Data Table for processing.

 const items = $input.all();